molefrog/wouter/README.md

 );
 ```

-### This library comes untranspiled, please read this!

-**TL;DR** Want to support IE11 → make sure you transpile `node_modules`.

-The library is written in pure ES6 and doesn't come with transpiled sources.
-There is a [big debate going on](https://gist.github.com/Rich-Harris/51e1bf24e7c093469ef7a0983bad94cb) it the community on whether or not libraries should ship untranspiled code.
-Wouter was designed to be as small as possible and the decision to ship raw ES6 was made intentionally.
-We only use basic things like arrow functions and destructive assignment, so it should work fine in the [majority of the browsers](https://caniuse.com/#feat=es6).
-If you'd like to aim platforms like IE11, please make sure you run Babel over your `node_modules`.
+### Supporting IE11 and obsolete platforms

+This library uses features like [destructuring assignment](https://kangax.github.io/compat-table/es6/#test-destructuring,_assignment) and [`const/let` declarations](https://kangax.github.io/compat-table/es6/#test-const) and doesn't ship with ES5 transpiled sources.
+If you aim to support browsers like IE11 and below → make sure you run Babel over your `node_modules`

 ## Wouter API